Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Behaviour for

 \section{Behaviour for $n\sim |\sfrac{c}{12}|\gg 1$}

 Recall that we have parametrised $c$ as $24M+j$ where $1 \le j \le 8$.
 Thus we are now considering the limit $n\sim |2M| \gg 1$.
 In explicit examples, we saw that the alternating component of a $\ell=0$ quasi-character exhibits the following features: in some cases there is a crossover from alternating behaviour to a definite sign at $n=2|M|$.
 The previous asymptotic analyses were carried out for $n\gg c$ or $n \ll c$ and in these limits one obviously cannot see such crossovers.
-Hence we are interested in the regime $n\sim |c|$.
-Of course the coefficients can be explicitly computed for any small, finite value of these quantities, but we now consider the limit where both $c$ and $n$ are large and of comparable order.
+We need to focus instead on the regime $n\sim |c|$.
+Of course the coefficients can be explicitly computed for any finite value of $n$ and $c$, so we focus on the limit where both $c$ and $n$ are large and of comparable order.
 This will permit us to find approximate solutions to the Frobenius recursion in general, and use those to predict the observed behaviour.